Written by Scribendi

-Quoting uses the exact words and punctuation in your source, whereas paraphrasing is synthesizing material from the source and writing it in your own words.
-Just remember that paraphrasing citations is as necessary as quoting citations.
+Quoting uses the exact words and punctuation from your source, whereas paraphrasing involves synthesizing material from the source and putting things in your own words.
+Citing paraphrases is just as necessary as citing quotations.

 When learning how to paraphrase a quote, you first need to consider whether you should be paraphrasing a text or quoting it directly.

-1) Direct quotation.
-Introduce the quote with a signal phrase (e.g., "According to Ahmad (2017) . . .") and insert the entire quotation, indicating the text with quotation marks or indentation (i.e., a block quote).
+Introduce the quote with a signal phrase (e.g., "According to Ahmad . . .") and insert the entire quotation, indicating the text with quotation marks or indentation (i.e., a block quote).

-2) Paraphrase.
 Demonstrate that you clearly understand the text by expressing the main ideas in your own unique style and language.
-Are you still asking yourself, "Do paraphrases need to be cited like quotes?"
+Now, you might be asking yourself, "Do paraphrases need to be cited like quotes?"
 The answer is a resounding "yes."

-When you paraphrase, be sure that you understand the text clearly; otherwise, you could run the risk of relying on the original source text too closely.
+When you paraphrase, be sure that you understand the text clearly.
 The purpose of paraphrasing is to interpret the information you researched for your reader, explaining it as though you were speaking to a colleague or teacher.
-In short, paraphrasing is a skill that demonstrates one's understanding of a text.
+In short, paraphrasing is a skill that demonstrates one's comprehension of a text.

 Juliet muses about why Romeo's family name is Montague and concludes that if either gave up their name (and thereby their family affiliations) for the other, they could be together (Romeo and Juliet, 2.2.880–884).

-This might shock you, but thesauruses are NOT the answer when learning how to paraphrase.
+This might shock you, but a thesaurus is NOT the answer to the problem of paraphrasing.
 Why?
-Because using a thesaurus to swap out a few words here and there from an original source is a form of patchwriting, which is a type of plagiarism.
+Using a thesaurus to swap out a few words here and there from an original source is a form of patchwriting, which is a type of plagiarism.

 You shouldn't have to resort to a thesaurus unless you are completely unsure about what a word means—although, in that case, a dictionary might be a better tool.
 Ideally, you should be able to use clear, simple language that is familiar to you when reporting findings (or other information) from a study.

 The problem with using a thesaurus is that you aren't really using your own words to paraphrase a text; you're using words from a book.
-Plus, if you're unfamiliar with a concept or if you have difficulty with English, you might choose the wrong synonym, resulting in a paraphrase example like this: "You may perhaps usage an erroneous word."
+Plus, if you're unfamiliar with a concept or if you have difficulty with English, you might choose the wrong synonym and end up with a paraphrase like this: "You may perhaps usage an erroneous word."

-This is a common mistake among writers who are writing about a field with which they are unfamiliar and among those who do not have a thorough grasp of the English language or the purpose of paraphrasing.
+This is a common mistake among writers who are writing about a field with which they are unfamiliar or who do not have a thorough grasp of the English language or the purpose of paraphrasing.

-The paraphrase exemplifies the first paragraph of Cixous' essay while including a direct quote and a paraphrase citation.
+The paraphrased paragraph of Cixous' essay includes a direct quote and a paraphrase citation.

 Did you know that copying portions of a quote without quotation marks (i.e., patchwriting) is a form of plagiarism—even if you provide an in-text citation?
-If you've reworded sections of a quote in your own style, simply enclose any direct quotations (three words or more) in quotation marks to indicate that the phrase is not your own.
+If you've reworded sections of a quote in your own style, simply enclose any direct quotations (three or more words) in quotation marks to indicate that the writing is not your own.